volfegan/GeometricAlgorithms/README.md

 ![Simple polygon triangulation](imgs/Simple_polygon_triangulation.jpg)

 A simple triangulation of any convex/non-convex polygon with ordered clockwise/anti-clockwise points.
-It creates a array of triangles using only the vertices points of the polygon.
+It creates an array of triangles using only the vertices points of the polygon.
 Best used if more/finer processing is required for the polygon.

 #### [Marching Squares](https://en.wikipedia.org/wiki/Marching_squares) for [Metaballs/MetaDiamonds](https://www.gamedev.net/articles/programming/graphics/exploring-metaballs-and-isosurfaces-in-2d-r2556/)